 Inwood Street began to be populated by tradesmen, virtually of them involved in the building industry.
 Undoubtedly many of the residents were employed in the construction of Wooloowin and nearby suburbs.
-For example the 1891 Queensland Post Office Directory listed seven of the eight residents of the street asbricklayers (neighbours John Pierpoint and Edwin Fawkes), carpenters or joiners.
+For example the 1891 Queensland Post Office Directory listed seven of the eight residents of the street as bricklayers (neighbours Edwin Fawkes and John Pierpoint), carpenters or joiners.

-In September 1888 bricklayer John Pierpoint bought this sixteen-perch block, and almost immediately built his cottage.
-As Pierpoint married Annie Bird in March the following year (on the same day bricklayer neighbour Edwin Fawkes married Marion Halls) it seems that the purchase of the land and construction of the cottage was to provide a marital home.
-John and Annie Pierpoint moved into the cottage and lived there.
+In September 1888 bricklayer Edwin Fawkes bought this sixteen-perch block, and almost immediately built his cottage.
+As Fawkes married Marion Halls in March the following year (on the same day bricklayer neighbour John Pierpoint married Annie Bird) it seems that the purchase of the land and construction of the cottage was to provide a marital home.
+Edwin and Marion Fawkes moved into the cottage and lived there for almost five decades until Edwin's death in 1936.
+Marion occupied the house until at least 1940, although ownership had passed to daughter Annie Fawkes upon Edwin's death.
+Various members of the Fawkes family retained ownership until the sale of the cottage in 1970.

 Brickmaking was one of the earliest manufacturing enterprises in Brisbane, and in the 1870s and 1880s was concentrated principally in the Lutwyche-Kedron district (which then included parts of Wooloowin and Windsor).
 Bricks were generally made by hand until the 1870s and 1880s, when mechanised processes such as the Hoffman method began to take over.
 During this period, the greatest concentration of brickyards in Brisbane appears to have been in the Lutwyche area.
-Well-known Lutwyche brickmakers of this period included William Anderson, Samuel Hedge and Son, John Salt, George and Charles Starkey, and Williams.
-Williams operated a claypit on the corner of Inwood and Norman Streets, and it was probably here that John Pierrepoint and neighbour Edwin Fawkes obtained their bricks.
+Well-known Lutwyche brickmakers of this period included William Anderson, Samuel Hedge and Son, John Salt, George and Charles Starkey, and William Williams.
+Williams operated a claypit on the corner of Inwood and Norman Streets, and it was probably here that Edwin Fawkes and neighbour John Pierrepoint obtained their bricks.
 One or both of these men may well have also worked for Williams.